ripSquid/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 The board of the committee for communications is made up by:

-- Board member responsible for Communication
+- Board member responsible for Communication (KommA)
 - Deputy chairperson
+- History Responsible

 These are elected by the chapter meeting.